ankitdas-dev/delta-demo/README.md

 # delta-demo
-This is a demo for git &amp; github class
+This is a demo for git &amp; github class.

 # Teacher
-Shradha Didi
+Shradha Didi.

 # Student
-Ankit Das
+Ankit Das.